- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 - 80 percent of foreign travel exchange (plan limits apply)

-Some states standardize Medicare plans in different ways.
-These include Massachusetts, Minnesota, and Wisconsin.
+Note that some states standardize Medicare plans differently.
+These states include Massachusetts, Minnesota, and Wisconsin.

-A company can not use medical underwriting during the open enrollment period to sell you a policy.
+A company can not use medical underwriting during this initial enrollment period to sell you a policy.
 This means they cannot consider your overall health and medical conditions when they sell you a policy.
 The insurance company must sell you the policy for the same price they sell it to people who are in general good health.

 You can still purchase a Medigap policy after your Medicare open enrollment period.
 However, you may have to complete a physical exam or answer other questions about your health before they allow you to purchase the policy.
 It’s also possible the insurance company could charge you more for the policy than they would to an otherwise healthy person.